aparana/aparana.github.io/README.md

 ## Attributes

-I am using a fork of Manas's repo. (https://manassaloi.com/)
+I am using a fork of Manas Saloi's repo.